 Be patient when teaching your pet to use a head halter.
-It may take time for your dog to accept it, but rushing this step can cause him to become scared of the harness.
+It may take time for your dog to become desensitized to it, but rushing this step can cause them to become scared of the collar.

 A poorly fitted head halter isn’t just less effective.
-It’s also more likely to cause discomfort and injury.
+It’s also much more likely to cause injury to the neck.

-It’s vital the harness isn’t too tight.
-If the dog can’t gain relief by walking on a loose lead, there isn’t any incentive to avoid pulling.
-Instead, try to fit the halter so he can open his mouth normally but without the strap slipping off.
+It’s vital the collar isn’t too tight.
+If the dog can’t gain relief by walking on a loose lead, there isn’t any incentive to avoid pulling – and the walk will be very uncomfortable for them.
+Instead, try to fit the halter so the dog can open their mouth normally, but without the strap slipping off.

 You should always follow the manufacturer’s guidelines for fitting a halter, but here are a few tips for getting a good fit:

-On a side note, your dog should only ever wear a halter when you can supervise him.
+On a side note, your dog should only ever wear a halter when you can supervise them.
 Never leave a dog unattended wearing one of these collars.